DannyGilligan/chocelegance-resubmission/README.md

 <br><br>
 The project is an e-Commerce platform that allows an artisan chocolatier to sell hand crafted chocolates for customers with specific dietary requirements (such as Keto, Vegan and Gluten-Free).
 <br><br>
-The features include the ability to make purchases directly from the site, registering a user profile, user email verification, generating email confirmations upon successful purchases, user ratings and reviews, displaying testimonials, frequently asked questions, security protocols preventing access to unauthorised views/pages and CRUD functionality for superusers.
+The features include the ability to make purchases directly from the site, registering a user profile, user email verification, generating email confirmations upon successful purchases, user ratings and reviews, displaying testimonials and frequently asked questions, security protocols preventing access to unauthorised views/pages and CRUD functionality for superusers.
 <br><br>
 The site was built using the Django framework, Python, HTML 5, CSS 3, Javascript, Bootstrap, Heroku, ElephantSQL, Stripe and AWS.
 <br><br>